 - INFO-I 210 Information Infrastructure I

 - CSCI-A 201 Introduction to Programming I

-- CSCI-C 211 Introduction to Computer Science
+- CSCI-C 200 Introduction to Computers and Programming or CSCI-C 211 Introduction to Computer Science

 Three additional Informatics courses.

 At least two of these courses must be at the 300/400 level.
 Excludes INFO-I 110, I 111, I 130, T 100, Y 100 and Y 395.
 Independent study, internship and capstone courses may only be counted with approval of the Director of Undergraduate Studies.